 - 1 English or Hot House cucumber, cubed (about 2 cupfuls of cubed cucumbers)

-- Top the watermelon salad with the dressing and gently toss to combine.
+- Finish and Serve: Top the watermelon salad with the dressing and gently toss to combine.
 Top with the feta cheese and serve!

 - Variations: you can add shallots or red onions, avocado cubes, or hot peppers.
 You can also season the salad with a dash of Aleppo-style pepper flakes which adds a little bit of heat with sweet undertones.